Bifurcations of highly inclined near halo orbits using Moser regularization: Moser Regularization

 \section{Moser Regularization}

-In this section, we develop a numerical framework for detection and continuation of periodic orbits in the Moser regularized circular restricted three-body problem (CR3BP).
+In this section, we develop a numerical framework for detection and continuation of periodic orbits in the Moser regularized CR3BP.
 These methods will be essential for the numerical study of families of collision and near-collision spatial orbits and their bifurcation graphs.